Arv2565/Image-classfier/README.md

 # Image-classfier
 Image classifier using tensorflow
-Data used from the google API tensorflow api
+Data used from the google tensorflow API
 This model is trained on a dataset of many flowers and gives a prediction based on an external inout